IBM/event-automation/_ep_1.0/02-installing/07-configuring.md

 #### Operator configured CA certificate

 By default, the operator configures its own TLS.
-The operator uses the IBM Cert Manager installed on the system to generate a CA certificate with a self-signed issuer.
+The operator uses the Cert Manager installed on the system to generate a CA certificate with a self-signed issuer.
 It then uses this self signed CA certificate to sign the certificates used for secure communication by the {{site.data.reuse.ep_name}} instance.
 Cert manager puts the CA certificate into a secret named `<my-instance>-ibm-ep-root-ca`.

-Cert Manager and {{site.data.reuse.ep_name}} will create the following objects:
+The Cert Manager and the {{site.data.reuse.ep_name}} will create the following objects:

-- IBM Cert Manager Issuers:
+- Cert Manager Issuers:
   - `<my-instance>-ibm-eventprocessing`
   - `<my-instance>-ibm-eventprocessing-selfsigned`